DevExpress/devextreme-documentation/concepts/05 UI Components/ColorBox/00 Getting Started with ColorBox/20 Handle Value Change.md

-Users can change the value after they pick a shade, or after they click the **OK** button.
-To specify the mode, use the [applyValueMode](/Documentation/ApiReference/UI_Components/dxColorBox/Configuration/#applyValueMode) property.
-Implement the [onValueChanged](/Documentation/ApiReference/UI_Components/dxColorBox/Configuration/#onValueChanged) function to handle the value change when users select a color in the drop-down editor or type it in.
+Users can change the value after they pick a shade or after they click the **OK** button.
+To switch between value change modes, use the [applyValueMode](/Documentation/ApiReference/UI_Components/dxColorBox/Configuration/#applyValueMode) property.
+Implement the [onValueChanged](/Documentation/ApiReference/UI_Components/dxColorBox/Configuration/#onValueChanged) function to handle value changes when users select a color in the drop-down editor or type a color code in.

 The following code displays a notification every time users change the ColorBox value.
-The background color of the notification is the color they picked.
+The notification's background assumes the picked color.

 ---
 ##### jQuery